 Registered NPOs, soup kitchens, church groups and bona fide organisations who are able to receive soup between Friday 15 and Monday 18 July can register to be listed on our website.
 Please register here, and thank you for everything you are doing in your community.

-If you are registering as an individual or part of a culinary school, you can enter the COOK category.
-If you are registering for your hotel or restaurant to participate, please register for the CORPORATE category.
+If you are registering as an individual, you can enter the COOK category.
+If you are registering for your hotel or restaurant to participate in large volumes, please register for the COMMUNITY category.

-Culinary schools fall into the COOKS category.
-Please register and make a donation of R100 per student participating if it’s within your means to do so.
+Culinary schools fall into the COMMUNITY category if you are cooking in large volumes.
+Please register and make a donation if it's within your means to do so.

-All hotels and restaurants fall into the CORPORATE category.
-Small hotels and restaurants (under 50 participants) pay a R5 000 donation to Chefs with Compassion.
-If this is not within your means, please make a donation of any amount that you can.
+All hotels and restaurants fall into the COMMUNITY category.
+If it's within your means, please make a donation of any amount that you can.

 Please register, and we will waive the registration fee.
 Our main objective is to give as many hungry people as possible a meal on Mandela Day.